OK, so you have decided to start growing things in containers. You might now be wondering what plants are good for container gardening.

 Growing Edibles in Containers

 The most popular type of plants grown with container gardening are edible plants.
-There is something very satisfying with growing your own food and eating it.
+There is something very satisfying about growing your own food and eating it.
 It just feels healthier and you do not need to worry about indiscriminate use of pesticides.

 Many people assume that growing edible plants is similar to growing normal houseplants or flowers.
-While the set up is similar, assuming that both are the same is a mistake.
+While the setup is similar, assuming that both are the same is a mistake.
 There are several differences that you must be aware of before growing edible plants.

 When it comes to growing edible plants with container gardening, there is quite a variety of vegetables, herbs and even certain types of fruit that can be grown.

 Most people focus on growing herbs with container gardening.
 In fact, it is the most popular type of plant grown with this method.

 If you decide to grow herbs, you can choose parsley, chives, basil, coriander, lavender, lemon balm, tarragon, mint, oregano, sage, thyme, marjoram, rosemary, etc. You are spoiled for choice.